 These rot items are generally humic and fulvic acids.
 They merge with chlorine to deliver a group of chemicals called trihalomethanes (THMs).
 Such chemicals are carcinogenic, as mentioned above.

 The present government and state drinking water controls manage permissible THM levels.
-So chloramination is ending up as well known.
+So chloramination is becoming well known.
 5% of the water treatment plants in the United States use chloramination today.
 Compared to around 2.6% of plants overviewed in 1963.

 Filtration of Chloramine

-For home use, there is no single showerhead filter that is certified to remove the chloramine.
-The large volume and the high flow rate of the water that passes through the showerhead make the showerhead filter useless.
+No showerhead filter is certified for home use to remove chloramine.
+The large volume and high flow rate of the water that passes through the showerhead make the filter useless.

-As such, it is best to install and invest in a whole house filtration system.
-It can cost around $10,000 to $15,000.
-The maintenance can have an estimated cost of $1,200 each year.
+As such, installing and investing in a whole-house filtration system is best.
+It can cost around $10,000 to $15,000, and maintenance can cost an estimated $1,200 each year.

-Meanwhile, the sink water filters can be able to handle the low flow of the water.
+Meanwhile, the sink water filters can handle the low flow of the water.
 It can also remove chloramine and can be used for cold water only.

-Indeed, even using a comprehensive filtration system, it is not guaranteed that chloramine will be completely removed from the water.
-Chlorine is easier to remove even with the use of an inexpensive carbon filtration technique.
+Indeed, chloramine cannot be completely removed from the water, even using a comprehensive filtration system.
+However, it is easier to remove chlorine, even with an inexpensive carbon filtration technique.

 Do You Need to Remove It?